mission-systems-pty-ltd/comma/README.md

 You can limit yourself to using the **comma** command line utilities.
 Further, **comma** provides libraries for serialization, binary protocol packet layouts, etc.

 This documentation will have not more than a brief description of each command line utility.
-For details, each utility has elaborate help, e.g. run: **csv-eval --help**.
+For details, each utility has elaborate help with examples, e.g. run: **csv-eval --help**.

 Instead, this documentation is intended to provide more and more step-by-step tutorials and recipes for **comma** command line applications.